Might-Magic-Heroes-5-5/Packager/README.md

 Name: "{group}\MMH5.5 Uninstall";              Filename: "{app}\unins000.exe"
 ```
 ### Wizard texts
-To customize the text information provided by the wizard customize the files in config/text folder.
+To customize the text information provided by the wizard edit the files in config/text folder.
+Make sure you pair the custom text with proper [wizard language](https://github.com/Might-Magic-Heroes-5-5/Packager/tree/wip1#app_language).

 - information.txt is in control of the text provided on information page
 - Messages.txt is more of a master control file for the whole wizard.
 The user has control over the fonts, their sizes as well as the content of some of Inno Setup predefined messages.